dicebear/dicebear/apps/docs/pages/start/pick-your-integration/index.md

 # Pick your integration

-DiceBear runs as an API, as a library in seven languages, as a CLI, as a browser-based editor, and as a Figma plugin.
+DiceBear runs as an API, as a library in seven languages, as a CLI, as a browser-based editor, and as a plugin for Figma.
 They all produce identical avatars from the same seed, so this is not a decision you can get wrong, and you can switch later without your avatars changing.
 It's only a question of what fits your project best.

 Three questions narrow it down: